What is olive oil?

 Taste: The best way to depict what quality the oil is to taste it.
 Try to find a store that will have olive oil tastings.
 Some tastes you can find in premium olive oil is herbal, buttery, fruity, spicy, floral, and nutty.
 It should always taste fresh and clean.

 P.S.
 Color doesn’t matter.
-All things can factor into a color of an oil.
-A color itself is not good enough to be an indicator of quality.
+All things can factor in the color of an oil.
+The color itself is not good enough to be an indicator of quality.

 Take a look at this extra light olive oil.
 See the difference?
 It clearly states it’s good for frying and you can see the color is extremely light.
 The look is totally different and you can tell it’s been refined.
 Did you see how low the price is?

-I’m 100% you will begin to find the best olive oil for you and your family after reading this.
 Tell me, do you enjoy olive oil?
 What do you use it for?
 Also, what other oils do you enjoy?
 Leave a comment down below.
-Thanks for stopping in!

 (This post may contain affiliate links.
 If you make a purchase through one of my links, I’ll receive a commission at no extra cost to you.
 Thank you so much!
 Read our full disclaimer here.)